 This privacy notice provides information on the way in which the personal information you provide as part of the planning process is handled by the Council.
-It is published in accordance with the EU General Data Protection Regulations (GDPR) (effective from 25 May 2018).
+It is published in accordance with the EU General Data Protection Regulations (GDPR).
 This notice provides general information on the way in which the personal information you provide is managed and processed by Rutland County Council (the ‘data controller’).

 The Data Controller and Contact Details